R36A

 Several factors affect where we construct and install Transportable Array stations.
 Some questions we ask are: Is the site accessible with two-wheel drive vehicles?
 Is the site near a busy road, railroad, or other sources of noise?
 Is the site likely to be subject to vandalism?
 Will the site have direct, unobstructed sunlight?
 Regarding when a station will be installed, we prefer to take advantage of a season where weather conditions will be optimal.

-The pool of 2146 instruments of the Flexible Array can be deployed as the scientific community decides the locations that need finer resolution.
+The instruments of the Flexible Array are deployed as prioritized through the peer review process of the scientific community.
 These transient arrays provide high-resolution, short-term observations of key geologic targets within the footprint of the larger Transportable Array.
 The Flexible Array uses high-density sensor spacing and both natural and artificial sources of seismic energy.